zhengqili/MegaDepth/README.md

 ```bash
     python SDR_compute.py
 ```
-* If you want to run our model on arbitrary Internet photos, please download pretrained model from http://www.cs.cornell.edu/projects/megadepth/dataset/models/best_generalization_net_G.pth, which has much better generalization ability (qualitatively speaking) to completely unknown scenes (Note: for clarification, this model is for the purpose of demo and is used for more general purpose.
+* If you want to run our model on arbitrary Internet photos, please download pretrained model from http://www.cs.cornell.edu/projects/megadepth/dataset/models/best_generalization_net_G.pth, which has much better generalization ability to completely unknown scenes (Note: for clarification, this model is for the purpose of demo and is used for more general purpose.
 We trained the network on top of DIW pretrained weights.
-It should have better performance than what was described in the paper, if you want to compare yours with our method, you should use the models 'MegaDepth Pretrained models as described in our updated paper' in our webste: http://www.cs.cornell.edu/projects/megadepth/).
+It might have better performance than what was described in the paper, if you want to compare yours with our method, you might use the models 'MegaDepth Pretrained models as described in our updated paper' in our webste: http://www.cs.cornell.edu/projects/megadepth/).